jordanbell2357/linux/colortest.md

 https://linux.die.net/man/1/gnome-screenshot

-Installing gnome-screenshot lets us invoke it from the command line with options.
+GNOME on Hyper-V: Installing gnome-screenshot lets us invoke it from the command line with options.

 `-w` captures current window: